Terence-D/jesbang/README.md

-# JESBANG
+# JEANNIE

-A simple script for automating Crunchbang-theming Debian Jessie netinstall.
+Fork of the Jes/Wally script for automating Crunchbang-theming Debian Jessie netinstall.
 Makes getting from headless, desktop-less debian netinstall to a stylish and lightweight #!-themed openbox desktop quick and painless.
-This script was mostly made from John Ruff's #! forum posts.
+This script was mostly made from John Ruff's #! forum posts and CSMR's Jesbang script.
+This adds my own personal customization for a dev environment and other features I want :)

 - First, install debian netinstall with only standard system utilities. - no desktop (no Gnome, KDE, etc. under "Software selection").
 You may or may not set the root password.